New Zealanders: Culture

 New Zealand culture is essentially a Western culture influenced by the unique environment and geographic isolation of the islands, and the cultural input of the Māori and the various waves of multiethnic migration which followed the British colonisation of New Zealand.
 British settlers brought a legal, political, and economic system that has flourished, along with the British system of agriculture that has transformed the landscape.

 The development of a New Zealand identity and national character, separate from the British colonial identity, is most often linked with the period surrounding the First World War, which gave rise to the concept of the Anzac spirit.
 However, cultural links between New Zealand and Great Britain are maintained by a common language, sustained immigration from the UK, and the fact that many young New Zealanders spend time in Britain on "overseas experience", known as "OE".
 New Zealanders also identify closely with Australians, as a result of the two nations' shared historical, cultural and geographic characteristics.

-The New Zealand government promotes Māori culture by supporting Māori-language schools, by ensuring the language is visible in government departments and literature, by insisting on traditional Māori welcomes (pōwhiri) at government functions and state school award programs, and by having Māori run the welfare services targeted at their people.
+The New Zealand government promotes Māori culture by supporting Māori-language schools, having visible Māori language in government departments and literature, incorporating traditional Māori welcomes (pōwhiri) at government functions and state school award programs, and having Māori run the welfare services targeted at their people.

-New Zealanders are distinctive for their twangy dialect of English and propensity to travel long distances, and are quickly associated with the All Blacks rugby team and the haka.
-A tradition of resourcefulness came from the pioneering backgrounds of both European and Māori colonists.
+New Zealanders may speak with a distinctive New Zealand accent.

 National personifications

-Zealandia is a national personification of New Zealand and New Zealanders.
+Zealandia was a national personification of New Zealand and New Zealanders used primarily in the early 1900s.
 In her stereotypical form, Zealandia appears as a woman of European descent who is dressed in flowing robes (or gown).
 She is similar in dress and appearance to Britannia (the female personification of Britain), who is said to be the mother of Zealandia.

 As a rhetorical evocation of a New Zealand national identity, Zealandia appeared on postage stamps, posters, cartoons, war memorials, and New Zealand government publications most commonly during the first half of the 20th century.
 The personification was a commonly used symbol of the New Zealand Centennial Exhibition, which was held in Wellington in 1939 and 1940.
 Two large Zealandia statues serve as war memorials that honour the casualties of the Second Boer War: one is in Waimate and the other is in Palmerston.
 Some smaller statues exist in museums and in private hands.

 The female figure who appears on the left side of the national coat of arms has been identified as Zealandia (in a "cut down nightie").